LinJiarui/linjiarui.github.io/_pages/en/cv.md

 * Jun, 2022, Excellent Advisor for Graduate Students of Tsinghua
 * Jun, 2022, the Most Popular Instructor selected by the students graduated this year
 * Jun, 2022, _Data Science_ (the course I teach) was selected as the Best Course by the students graduated this year
+* May, 2022, Receiver of the LuQian Incentive Scholarship for Learning and Teaching of Department of Civil Engineering and Construction Management of Tsinghua University
 * Dec, 2021, Outstanding Faculty for the Career Guidance of Graduate Students in Tsinghua (35 in total)
 * Dec, 2020, Excellent Advisor of the Tsinghua "12.9" Graduate Student Chorus
 * Dec, 2020, Excellent Advisor (First Prize) of the 2020 Student Research Trainning Program of Tsinghua University (15 in total)